erikhu/personal_configuration/README.md

 IBus Dvorak dvp in file simple.xml, you can replace the file in the path or add the engine dvp /usr/share/ibus/component/simple.xml

+replace or add the file .Xmodmap in ~/
 # Desktop i3

 All configuration are in file config